-On NBC's Megyn Kelly, Authenticity, And The Elephant In The Room
+On NBC's Megyn Kelly, Authenticity And The Elephant In The Room

 It's fundamentally unfair to evaluate a show with any finality based on its first few episodes.
 Yet one should be able to get a sense of where it thinks it is headed.
 At the moment, the show is a bit of a jumble because of the profound transformation the host is attempting to make in the public eye.

 There's no reason why Kelly cannot ultimately evolve from cable news inquisitor to morning show companion.
-And her initial ratings have been adequate though far from spectacular.
+And her initial ratings have been adequate, though far from spectacular.
 Yet it's not precisely clear yet why the audience will feel compelled to make it a habit to tune in.

 Morning show hosts are typically ingratiating confidants, blending newsy segments, celebrity interviews and more personal obsessions.
 They tend to appeal to female viewers, and women of color often represent a disproportionate slice of the audience.

-Kelly made her mark as the keenly focused former attorney drilling down on political matters on Fox News's primetime.
+Kelly made her mark as the keenly focused former attorney drilling down on political matters on Fox News's prime time.
 As a rule, Fox tends to drum empathy out of its biggest stars, except when useful for ideological or partisan purposes.
-Kelly tended to play to the right-leaning home team, but that said, she showed notable flashes of independence, especially when it involved to matters of gender.
+Kelly tended to play to the right-leaning home team, but that said, she showed notable flashes of independence, especially when it involved matters of gender.

 In August 2015, Kelly burst into total national consciousness with her tough-minded questioning of a presidential candidate at a Republican primary debate.
 Her question included this pungent lead-in: "You've called women you don't like fat pigs, dogs, slobs and disgusting animals ..."